novasari26/novasari26/README.md

-# Hi there, I'm Kornellia Novasari 👋
+# Hi there, I'm Kornelia Novasari 👋

 I’m a **Junior Full Stack Web Programmer** with a passion for learning and creating impactful web applications.
 Here’s a little about me: